Business Continuity Strategy: 3 Events To Plan For

 By Sarah Sutton

 Disasters can come in many forms and with varying risk levels, from extended outages, unusable workspace, cybersecurity attacks or unexpected loss of a key team member.
-When your firm is faced with a crisis, a strong, tailored Business Continuity Plan is a necessity that you will be relieved to have in place.
+When your firm is faced with a disruptive event, a strong, tailored Business Continuity Plan is a necessity that you will be relieved to have in place.

 While it is impossible to plan for every event, there are common vulnerabilities that you can identify and plan for.